Kenya visa requirements are for all visitors to Kenya, except for Nationals of the following countries who DO NOT need a

 The online E-Visas will normally be issued in less than 3 days but we recommend that Online Applications should be made at least 7 working days prior to travel to give plenty of time for the application process to be completed.
-Please note that Single Entry Visas are valid only for 90 days after date of issue, so you should not apply until less than 90 days before date of arrival in Kenya.
+Please note that Single Entry Visas are valid only for 90 days after date of issue, so you should not apply until less than 90 days before date of arrival and departure from Kenya.
 If you are travelling back into Kenya from other East African Countries on the same trip within the 90 day validity then you do not require an additional visa and the Single Entry Visa will be accepted.

 How To Apply Online For A Kenya E-Visa